maths/moodle-qtype_stack/doc/en/CAS/Maxima_background.md

 STACK also redefined a small number of functions

 * The plot command `plot2d` is not used in STACK questions.
-Use `plot` instead, which is documented [here](Maxima_plot.md).
+Use `plot` instead, which is documented on the [Maxima plot page](Maxima_plot.md).
 This ensures your image files are available on the server.
 * The random number command `random` is not used in STACK questions.
-Use the command `rand` instead, which is documented [here](Random.md).
+Use the command [`rand`](Random.md) instead.
 This ensures pseudorandom numbers are generated and a student gets the same version each time they login.

 ## Parts of Maxima expressions {#Parts_of_Maxima_expressions}